Air, Breathing and the Environment

 The deepest problem for humans is that we cannot predict the future with any accuracy.
 Even the best informed scientist with the most recent data cannot know what is going to happen next.
 When we talk about prudence, we refer to methods of minimizing risk and preparing to deal with events beyond our control which can injure or kill us.
 Recovery from extreme weather events, earthquakes, natural catastrophes, injury and disease will consume an increasingly large chunk of our resources.
 Smart humans notice adverse changes and take action to minimize adverse consequences.
 But not all human are smart or prudent.

 The year 2008 will be remembered as the near-collapse of capitalist economies.
 Among the corporations in trouble in the US and Canada were General Motors and Chrysler.
 All the US/Canada car and truck manufacturers had promoted their larger vehicles on customers by exploiting the innate human tendency to seek domination over others.
 Bigger is better.
-In 2009, GM and Chrysler refurbished their operations and offered smaller, more fuel efficient vehicles for sale.
+In 2009 the GM and Chrysler refurbished their operations and offered smaller, more fuel efficient vehicles for sale.
 Ford appeared to be unscathed by the recession.
-Car design has changed radically and fuel efficiency as been increased and sales have increased.
+In 2011 all US car and truck manufacturers continue to build very large vehicles for the domestic market.

 The explosion of a a deep sea oil rig in the Gulf of Mexico is a reminder that gas and diesel consumers are partners in causing environmental degradation and disasters.
 While BP gets most of the blame, two US companies who built and operated the oil rig actually caused the problem.
 Among the most angry BP critics are consumers of BP products.
 Surely the blame should be widely distributed and must include the consumers of petroleum products.